imahjoub/rust_stm32f446re_blinky/README.md

 A mini application to demonstrate embedded development using Rust.
 Created using an NUCLEO-F446RE development board.
 Blinks an LED on pin PA5.

-This example is mainly copied from the great Rust Embedded [Cortex-M Quickstart](https://github.com/rust-embedded/cortex-m-quickstart) and Jesse Braham's article [Embedded Rust: From Zero to Blinky](https://beta7.io/posts/embedded-rust-from-zero-to-blinky.html) and tweaked for the STM32F446RE of the NUCLEO-F446RE board.

 prerequisites: rust, opencd